-At the Medias Klinikum, we provide pain patients with optimally individualized treatment and treatment adjustment using both the latest advances and time-honoured procedures.
-The elimination or at least significant alleviation of pain is our goal, and our contribution toward raising the individual quality of life of each patient.
+Cancer patients with pain can receive optimally individualized treatments and treatment adjustment which employ both the latest and the time-honoured pain therapy procedures.
+The elimination or at least significant alleviation of pain is the goal.
+So is a contribution toward raising the individual quality of life of each patient.

-1. What kinds of pain do we treat?
+1. What kinds of pain can be treated?

 - Head and facial pain (e.g. migraine, trigeminal neuralgia)

 - Stump pain and phantom pain following limb amputation

 - Nerve pain following infectious diseases (e.g. during and after herpes zoster infection)